fabien-d/github-pr-template-bookmarklet/readme.md

 # GitHub pull request template bookmarklet
 Easily add a template to every GitHub pull request.
-I plan on creating a site to customize the bookmarklet in the browser.
+Customize it on [CodePen - http://codepen.io/fabien-d/full/obMOOy/](http://codepen.io/fabien-d/full/obMOOy/)

 ## Naming convention
 The bookmarklet enforces a commit naming convention which allows it to easily link an attached story.
 Each commit to be linked to an issue must contain the issue not in the following syntax: `#1234`